angular-experts-io/modern-angular-workshop/exercise-angular-cli.md

 1. Serving application is great for development purposes, but for production, we have to build and optimize it to get the best performance
 2. Build application using `ng build` (or `npm run build`, notice the `run` keyword, every script besides `start` and `test` have to use `run`)
 3. Once done explore the `dist` folder
-4. Add new `build:dev` script to your `package.json` file and add `--configuration development` flags, and build your application again using `npm run build:dev`
+4. Add new `build:dev` script to your `package.json` file and add `--configuration development` flags, and build your application again using `npm run build:dev` (look into `angular.json` file and see what options are applied when we use `development` configuration)
 5. Once done explore the `dist` folder
-6. What other difference besides the size of the files was between the DEV and the PROD mode and what is its purpose?
+6. What other difference besides the size of the files was between the DEV and the PROD mode ,4and what is its purpose?
 7. Explore options of `ng build` script using `--help` flag

 ## TODO 7 - Test the application

-By default, Angular comes with Karma based testing out of the box, but it is possible to use Jest or other testing frameworks...
+By default, Angular comes with Karma-based testing out of the box, but it is possible to use Jest or other testing frameworks...
 Angular now even comes with the official, but still experimental `Jest` support, but the main downside is that it doesn't support running of the individual tests in IDEs or with help of `-- file-pattern` flag, so for now, we're going to use plain Jest with `jest-preset-angular` package.

 1. Remove Karma with `npm un karma karma-chrome-launcher karma-coverage karma-jasmine karma-jasmine-html-reporter jasmine-core @types/jasmine`, remove `test` property with its content from `angular.json` file `projects.product-app.architect.test`
-2. Install Jest and related packages `npm i -D jest jest-environment-jsdom jest-preset-angular @types/jest` (**temporary workaround**, run `npm i -D nwsapi@2.2.13` to fix issue with `jest-preset-angular` package)
+2. Install Jest and related packages `npm i -D jest jest-environment-jsdom jest-preset-angular @types/jest`
 3. In the `projects/product-app/` it the `tsconfig.spec.json` file, adjust the `types` array to include `jest` and `node` types and remove `jasmine`
-4. In the `projects/product-app/` add `jest.config.js` file with the following content
+4. In the `projects/product-app/` add `jest.config.mjs` file with the following content
 ```javascript
 export default {
   preset: 'jest-preset-angular',